U.S. citizen detained as China pharma probe spreads

 The unnamed American is the first U.S. citizen to be detained in connection with the investigations, and the second foreign national, after a British risk consultant linked with GlaxoSmithKline was held last week.

-GSK, Britain's biggest drugmaker, has been accused by China of funneling up to 3 billion yuan ($489 million) to travel agencies to facilitate bribes to doctors and officials.
+GSK, Britain's biggest drugmaker, has been accused by China of funnelling up to 3 billion yuan $489 million (318 million pounds) to travel agencies to facilitate bribes to doctors and officials.

 "We are aware that a U.S. citizen has been detained in Shanghai.
 We are in contact with the individual and are providing all appropriate consular assistance," U.S. embassy spokesman Nolan Barkhouse said on Tuesday, when asked about the involvement of U.S. citizens in the widening probe.